ryanwaite28/cs-swe-guide/README.md

 - Web peformance
 - Debugging front-end problems
 - testing with unit tests (Jasmine.JS)
+- What to practice:
+  - learn a framework like React
+  - learn each tab in the dev tools
+  - build web pages with ui libraries like bootstrap

 15. ### Tools for Development `*`
 - version control (git)
 - IDEs (VsCode, Intellij, etc)
 - software management (homebrew for mac os, chocolately for windows)
+- What to practice:
+  - install VSCode, Intellij CE and get familiar writing programs in it
+  - practice using git on CLI

 16. ### Back-End Web Development: theory, purpose and basics `*`
 - what is backend and why?
 - tools for backend development (database, file system, other servers)
+- What to practice:
+  - create a demo server program.
+Python and NodeJS are good options

 17. ### Back-End Web Development: Deep Dive `*`
 - Languages: Java, Python, JavaScript (Node.js), Ruby, PHP